-The eBook "Basques in the Americas From 1492 to 1892: A Chronology" by Stephen T. Bass demonstrates provides a chronological timeline of many of the Basques in the Americas including Mexico.
+The eBook "Basques in the Americas From 1492 to 1892: A Chronology" by Stephen T. Bass provides a chronological timeline of many of the Basques in the Americas including Mexico.

 For example, he lists all the known soldiers that were Basques that under the command of Hernan Cortez and Panfilo de Narvaez.
 Overall Mexico is mentioned 312 times in this eBook, this just goes to tell you that many of the names mentioned settled in Mexico and thus they may be your ancestors.